-Housefull 4: Akshay Kumar Says It Is The Studio’s Call To Not Give MeToo Accused Sajid Khan Credit
+Housefull 4: Akshay Kumar Says It Is The Studio’s Call To Not Give Me Too Accused Sajid Khan Credit

 In the MeToo Movement which took the country and especially the Hindi film industry by storm, Sajid was accused of having sexually harassed three women, including Saloni Chopra in October last year.

-Apart from Akshay, Housefull 4 also stars Chunky Pandey, Johnny Lever, Bobby Deol, Kriti Sanon, Riteish Deshmukh, Kriti Kharbanda and Pooja Hegde.
+Apart from Akshay Kumar, Housefull 4 also stars Chunky Panday, Johnny Lever, Bobby Deol, Kriti Sanon, Riteish Deshmukh, Kriti Kharbanda and Pooja Hegde.

 MOST READ: Watch: Alia Bhatt Teaches Rekha 'Dhoptungi' Dialogue From Gully Boy; Rekha Nails It!